 What if I am behind more than the rent relief can pay on my behalf?

 Tenants should still apply even if there is concern that the rent relief funding will not pay all of your past due debt.
 By applying, an eligible tenant may qualify for the maximum number of months (12) in rental and/or utility payments.
 These funds could provide you enough assistance to avoid eviction and allow you to work out a payment plan with your landlord or seek other rent relief assistance.

 My landlord has already evicted me and I have moved out.
 Can I use this money to pay the deposit and first month’s rent on a new rental unit?

 Although future rent of up to 3 months is an eligible expense, at this time we do not anticipate deposits will be allowable as an eligible expense through this program.

 What if I’m not behind on my rent payment now, but I don’t have any more savings and will get behind.
 Is this program for me?

 Yes, if you are eligible based on income, income loss or eligibility for unemployment and you have experienced an economic hardship as a result of COVID-19, you can apply for future rent payments up to 3 months.
 Every three months, you may be able to recertify and receive additional assistance through September 30, 2022, or until funding is exhausted, whichever date is earlier.

 I’m REALLY behind on rent.
 How much can you catch me up?

-The maximum combined rent and utility assistance that can be paid is 12 months.
-In addition, this assistance only applies to back rent or utility expense dated on or after March 13, 2020.
+The maximum combined rent and utility assistance that can be paid is 12 months, unless the household is eligible for the additional 3 months of future rent payments.
+In addition, this assistance can only be applied to pay back rent or utility expense that occurred on or after March 13, 2020.